- Original / Generic tool comparison

 I personally own many of the official tools but for cost reasons don’t necessarily recommend them.

 For the past 5 years this page has been focused on comparisons with the above tools.
 Note that I do not recommend buying these.
-They are expensive, poorly finished, causing contacts to stick in the jaw, and the scissor type action makes it difficult to get sufficient force on the wire part.
+They are expensive, poorly finished, causing contacts to stick in the jaw, and the scissor type action makes it difficult to get sufficient force on the conductor part.

 My recommended budget tools